Margaret Atwood's new novel: A testament to the dangers of totalitarianism today | The China Post

 The characters she introduces as narrative voices include a defector from Gilead to Canada, a young girl who grows up knowing nothing but the oppressive world of Gilead (and therefore takes her role for granted), and a character that avid fans of The Handmaid’s Tale will already be familiar with: Aunt Lydia.

 The voice they won’t encounter is that of Offred, the hapless heroine from The Handmaid’s Tale.
-Atwood says she is aware that this might be a disappointment for some fans, but nonetheless she stands by her decision to approach the world of Gilead from new angles:
+However, Offred does play a role in the new book, if only indirectly.
+Atwood says she is aware that the departure from Offred’s narrative might be a disappointment for some fans, but nonetheless she stands by her decision to approach the totalitarian world of Gilead from new angles:

 “The audience is comprised of a number of different individuals and (…) they will have different opinions.
 So, sure, there is always the danger of letting down the audience but it’s a danger I have faced before,” she said in reference to the mixed reviews she received when The Handmaid’s Tale was first published in 1984.